Daycare Acceptance Requirements

 As a last resort, we put a Thundershirt, (a calming shirt) on the dog or a Tellington Ttouch wrap to alleviate her/his anxiety.

-When all of these attempts are proven futile, and a dog or puppy is still showing signs of anxiety (panting; pacing; incessant barking; chronic whining; inability to drink water or eat food; disinterest in interacting and playing with other dogs and staff; inability to relax and rest quietly; becoming reactive toward the other dogs such as air snapping and/or actually connecting and losing bit inhibition; we then make the assessment that the dog is clearly indicating (s)he does not want to remain in daycare.
+When all of these attempts are proven futile, and a dog or puppy is still showing signs of anxiety (panting; pacing; incessant barking; chronic whining; inability to drink water or eat food; disinterest in interacting and playing with other dogs and staff; inability to relax and rest quietly; becoming reactive toward the other dogs such as air snapping and/or actually connecting and losing bite inhibition; we then make the assessment that the dog is clearly indicating (s)he does not want to remain in daycare.

 We don’t judge or blame you or your dog if (s)he is not a good fit for our daycare.
 It is not because we don’t want your dog.
 Instead, it is because we completely understand and appreciate that your dog is clearly ‘communicating’ (s)he doesn’t want to be in our daycare!!!
-(S)he WANTS to go home and we want to honor that!
+(S)he WANTS to go home and we want to respect and honor that!

 Also, if your dog is not a good fit for Raising Canine, there are many other wonderful care alternatives such as larger, warehouse type dog daycares that provide kennels for your dog to be placed in and removed from the other dogs.
 There are also dog walkers and dog sitters that have a very small number of dogs together at one-time.
 We will openly discuss these options with you.